How to write a business report.

 - Proofread.

-Proofread and proofread again to check for any typos, grammatical errors, typos, and inconsistencies in formatting.
+Thoroughly proofread your report to eliminate typos, grammatical errors, and inconsistencies in formatting.
+A well-polished report enhances professionalism and credibility.